d2therob/todo-list/README.md

 # How to Run

 1. Make sure you have Python installed.
-2. Clone the repository:
+2. Clone the repository: git clone https://github.com/d2therob/todo-list.git
-3. Run the program:
+3. python simpletodolist.py

 ## 💡 Example